 Basal cell nevus syndrome is a group of defects, passed down through families, that involve the skin, nervous system, eyes, endocrine glands, and bones.

-The condition causes an unusual facial appearance and a higher risk of skin cancers.
+The condition causes an unusual facial appearance and a high risk of skin cancers.

 Basal cell nevus syndrome is a rare genetic condition.
 The gene linked to the syndrome is known as PTCH ("patched").

 The gene is passed down through families as an autosomal dominant trait.
-That means you will get the syndrome if either parent passes the gene down to you.
+This means you get the syndrome if either parent passes the gene to you.

-The hallmark of this disorder is the appearance of a type of skin cancer known as basal cell carcinoma at or around puberty.
+The main symptom of this disorder is a type of skin cancer called basal cell carcinoma, which you get at or around puberty.